 When purchasing canned foods, always check the label to ensure there aren’t any non-compliant ingredients.
 Some canned food options that might work are canned chicken, canned salmon, canned tuna, canned sardines, canned oysters, canned mackerel, and bone broth.

-Carnivore Diet Fast Food Options
+Fast Food Options

-The carnivore diet is pretty strict about eliminating processed foods, especially those with any added ingredients and preservatives.
+The carnivore diet is pretty strict about eliminating processed foods, especially those with added ingredients and preservatives.
 There are only a couple of types of processed foods that are allowed, and those can be hard to come by in your average grocery store.
 Considering that fast food is almost entirely processed and loaded with a long list of additives and preservatives, ideally, you won’t touch fast food while following the diet.

 However, carnivore dieters have crazy busy lives, just like everyone else.
 There isn’t always time in the day to cook up a steak and eggs lunch or masterfully grill a thick NY strip steak for dinner.
 So, what should you do if a home-cooked meal is off the table and fast food is your only option?

-You can still find carnivore diet food at some fast-food restaurants, but you have to be picky and quite diligent in making sure you’re not consuming any non-complaint foods.
+You can still find carnivore diet food at some fast-food restaurants, but you have to be picky and quite diligent in making sure you’re not consuming any non-compliant foods.
 Fast food restaurants use ingredients like vegetable oil, high-fructose corn syrup and other sugars, whey powder in their seasonings, and all sorts of other non-compliant foods that can be hidden in foods you would never suspect.

 Fast Food Burgers